denironyx/bounceChallenge/README.md

 - Checkins Table: Each check-in has a unique checkin_id.
 The user_id column is a foreign key referencing the user_id column in the Users table.
 The location_id column is a foreign key referencing the location_id column in the CheckinLocation table.
 The checkin_time column stores the timestamp of the check-in and must not be NULL.

 - AdminBoundary Table: Each administrative boundary has a unique admin_id.
 The postal_code, city, and state columns represent the postal code, city, and state information for the administrative boundary, respectively.
 The geom column stores the geometry of the boundary as a POLYGON.

+## Part 4

+You will find the solution to this question as a document in the folder `reports`.